Does Love Surpass Doctrine?

 The fact is that in John 17:3, Jesus states that “this is eternal life, that they may know You, the only true God and the Jesus Christ whom you have sent”.
 The word “know” above in the Greek means that we should ever be growing in our knowledge.

 This means that even in relation to the everlasting God, there is no such thing as perfect knowledge as a basis of salvation.
 Salvation comes from an ever expanding relationship and knowledge of God.
+If you are Trinitarian, Unitarian or something in between, you have almost certainly failed to perceive the truth about God’s nature.

 Does love surpass doctrine in relation to salvation?
 Jesus’ own words indicate that what saves is an ever growing relationship with God.
 That relationship is actually founded in love of course – “For God so loved the world that He gave His only begotten Son…”